 Our experience includes:

 - Conducting privacy audits to assess where clients’ national and international business activities intersect with privacy concerns.

-- Analyzing compliance, risk management and business strategy issues.
+- Analyzing compliance, risk management, and business strategy issues.

 - Advising on mitigation strategies.

-- Adapting available options for maintaining free flow of personal information to a company's needs and risk exposure.
+- Adapting available options for maintaining a free flow of personal information to a company's needs and risk exposure.

 - Developing and implementing privacy and security policies consistent with applicable law and business objectives.

-- Drafting Safe Harbor policies, certifications and privacy protection contracts.
+- Drafting Safe Harbor policies, certifications, and privacy protection contracts.